Transferring Large Sums of Money Internationally

 • Confirm the details

-It’s often difficult or impossible to cancel a bank transfer once it’s been initiated, so make sure you’ve got your recipients’ details right.
+It can be difficult or impossible to cancel a bank transfer once it’s been initiated, so make sure you’ve got all of the details right.

 Although most US banks allow account holders to make international wire transfers, some offer quicker, cheaper, or more reputable wire transfer services than others.
 A few of the best US banks for making international transfers include:7